FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

    If the test is successful, click on "Save" to save the connection.

-And that’s about it; we have connected Studio 3T with our FerretDB instance.
+And that's about it; we have connected Studio 3T with our FerretDB instance.
 Up next, we will try to run some basic and advanced operations on Studio 3T to see all the essential features of FerretDB.

 ## Basic Operations

 In this section, we will try to run some basic operations in Studio 3T and FerretDB, as we would with MongoDB.

-To begin, let’s create a database and collection using Studio 3T.
+To begin, let's create a database and collection using Studio 3T.
 If you already have some databases available in the FerretDB instance, this will be displayed in the list of available databases on the Studio 3T screen.

 If not, right-click on the added connection and select "Add Database", naming it "testing".
-Once that’s created, we repeat the process by right-clicking on the new database and then "Add Collection".
+Once that's created, we repeat the process by right-clicking on the new database and then "Add Collection".

-Let’s insert some documents into the collection we created:
+Let's insert some documents into the collection we created:

 Select the collection that will hold all your documents.